Glossary of terms

 Grooming is when an adult deliberately establishes an emotional connection with a child in order to lower their inhibitions, to make it easier to have sexual contact with them.
-It may include adults posing as children in chat rooms or on social media sites to 'befriend' a child in order to meet with them in person.
-Grooming can include obtaining intimate images of young people.
-It is a criminal offence under Commonwealth law and in several states.
+It may involve an adult posing as a child in an online game or on a social media site to befriend a child and encourage them to behave sexually online or to meet in person.

-A hacker is someone who breaks into computer systems, usually to disrupt the system, steal information or carry out destructive or illegal acts.
+A hacker is someone who accesses a computer system without authorisation, usually to disrupt the system, steal information or carry out destructive or malicious acts.

 Hardware, or computer hardware, is the physical components of a computer system, such as the circuitry, screen and keyboard (as opposed to software).

-A hashtag is a word or phrase that starts with a # symbol.
-It identifies a post on a specific topic on social media, particularly Twitter.
-Popular hastags include #fashion and #photooftheday.
+A hashtag is a word or phrase that starts with a crosshatch symbol (#).
+It identifies a post on a specific topic on social media.
+Popular hashtags include #fashion and #PhotoOfTheDay.
 Hashtags allow people to easily find and follow topics they are interested in.

-A hyperlink is any text or graphic on a website that, when you click on it, takes you to another part of the same web page or a different web page.
-Hyperlinks often appear as text in a different colour, or with an underline.
+A hyperlink, or hypertext link, is any text or graphic on a website that, when you click on it, takes you to another part of the same webpage or a different webpage.
+Hyperlinks often appear underlined or as text in a different colour.

 ICT is the term used to describe all the hardware and software that allows data to be digitally processed, stored and communicated.

-Instant messaging refers to sending messages from one computer or device to another using small 'pop-up' windows.
-IMs are like instant email — usually sent between individuals.
-Some programs also allow messages to be shared with a group, like a private chat room.
+Instant message refers to sending private messages from one computer or device to another.
+Many programs also allow messages to be shared with a group.